Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 - Downside: when the context is typically set up by the application, requires changes in application code.

+This strategy is not useful when no context is used, for example with the one-shot function `mbedtls_md()`.

 There are two variants of this strategy: one where using the new setup function also allows for key isolation (the key is only held by PSA, supporting both G1 and G2 in that area), and one without isolation (the key is